Sheet Pan Steak And Shrimp Fajitas

 peppers and onions thinly sliced on a cutting board on a white table

-When cutting up the meat always cut against the grain.
-Cutting this way makes the meat easier to chew so it feels more tender.
+1. Slice the flank steak into strips.
+When cutting up the meat, always cut against the grain.
+Cutting this way makes the meat easier to chew, so it feels more tender.
 Cut the steak into 1/4 – 1/2 inch strips.

 Flank steak on a bamboo cutting board with some thinly cut slices and a large knife

-Place the sliced steak into a resealable bag.
-Add a 1/4 cup of the marinade to the bag and tightly seal.
+2. Place the sliced steak into a resealable bag or glass dish.
+Add half of the marinade to the bag and tightly seal.
 Massage the marinade into the meat gently to ensure all the steak is evenly coated.
-Place the sealed back in the fridge a minimum of 2 hours or overnight.
+Place the meat in the fridge for a minimum of 2 hours or overnight.
 Reserve the remaining marinade in a separate container and place it in the fridge.

-When you are ready to make dinner preheat the oven to 400ºF.
-In a large bowl add the sliced veggetables and then pour in the unused marinade that was reserved previously.
-Mix well to evenly coate the veggies.
+3. Preheat the oven to 400ºF.
+In a large bowl, add the sliced vegetables and then pour in the remaining 1/4 cup of marinade.
+Mix well to coat the veggies.

-Pour the veggies and marinated steak mixture evenly on to a non-stick sheet pan.
-Bake for 12 minutes.
-The steak will be browned but not overcooked and the veggies will be softened but not mushy.
+2. Bake for 12-15 minutes or until the shrimp are cooked.
+They should be completely pink on both sides and not translucent-looking.
+The steak will be browned but not overcooked, and the veggies will be softened but not mushy.
 Serve the steak fajitas in soft tortillas with the toppings of your choice!

 • Salsa